-Adult-Gerontology Acute Care Nurse - Intensivist Focus
+Adult-Gerontology Acute Care Nurse Practitioner: Intensivist Focus

 What Will You Do as an Intensivist Nurse Practitioner?

 As an AG-ACNP Intensivist you will provide care to adults with critical life-threatening illness in a variety of intensive care settings, and you will be prepared to practice on multi-disciplinary intensive care teams, like those found in tertiary care centers.
-This subspecialty within the AG-ACNP program focuses on providing care for critically ill patients such as those with cardiac arrest, shock, respiratory failure, multiple organ failure, sepsis, stroke, and brain injury.
+This subspecialty within the AG-ACNP specialty focuses on providing care for critically ill patients such as those with cardiac arrest, shock, respiratory failure, multiple organ failure, sepsis, stroke, and brain injury.

 Where Will You Practice?